The Real New Testament Church

 The Bible reveals that the “Tribulation” period will last seven years.
 (Daniel 9:24-27) It is divided into two distinct halves (the length of the second half is specified in Daniel 7:25; 12:14; Revelation 11:2-3; 12:6, 14; 13:5).
 The latter half of the “Tribulation” is characterized as a time of “great tribulation.”
 (Matthew 24:21) While the first half is filled with unimaginable hardship and difficulty, the second half will be a time of distress unprecedented on earth.
 (Matthew 24:21; Mark 13:19)

-In His “Olivet Discourse” (Matthew 24:1-25:46), Jesus provided a clear outline of the seven year period popularly known as the “Tribulation.”
+In His “Olivet Discourse” (Matthew 24:1-25:46), Jesus provided a clear outline of the seven-year period popularly known as the “Tribulation.”
 (Matthew 24:9-28) Preceding His “discourse,” the disciples of Jesus had expressed their amazement at the grandiosity of the temple buildings in Jerusalem.
-However, Jesus informed them that “not one stone here will be left upon another, which will not be torn down.”
+Jesus informed them, however, that “not one stone here will be left upon another, which will not be torn down.”
 (Matthew 24:2) Surprised, they asked Him three questions: 1) “When would the temple buildings be destroyed?”
 2) “What would be the sign of His return?” and 3) “What would be the sign of the end of the age before His return?”
 (Matthew 24:3) The answer to the disciple’s first question is found exclusively in Luke 21:20-24.
 The answer to their second question is revealed in Matthew 24:29-31.
 It is Jesus’ answer to His disciple’s third question that provided an outline for the events associated with the future “Tribulation” period that will initiate the “day of the Lord.”
 (Matthew 24:4-28)

 Tribulation Chronology from Matthew: